Code-Institute-Submissions/milestone-2-budgetcalc/- BACKLOG - primary.md

 ## DONE (Latest done is on top)

+- [ ] Using vw for repsonsive font size on sidebar - check if this is the best method, otherwise set breakpoints: https://www.w3schools.com/howto/howto_css_responsive_text.asp
 - [x] Add sticky sidebar for navigation between sections
 - [x] Add placeholders instead of values for the input fields
 - [x] Add auto calculation method to all sections